What is Travel Evacuation Insurance?

 Travel Insurance Comparison – Will I Pay More Buying Travel Insurance from a Comparison Website?

-In short – the price of a trip insurance quote for an insurance plan that you see from AardvarkCompare is the same price you would see from the insurance carrier direct – we are not allowed to compete on price for ‘filed’ insurance products.
+In short – a trip insurance quote for an insurance plan that you see from AardvarkCompare is the same price you would see from the insurance carrier direct – we are not allowed to compete on price for ‘filed’ insurance products.
 No one is.
 You are certain to get best value from us.

 And after that, all we can say is…